 College of Engineering Ambassadors

-Student from all of engineering serve as ambassadors for the College to encourage new students to consider engineering, and help current students be successful.
+Students of all engineering majors serve as ambassadors for the College to encourage new students to consider engineering, and help current students be successful.

 Several student clubs offer excellent leadership and hands-on experiences where students can learn new skills, make an impact through humanitarian projects, and participate in national and international competitions.
 Student chapters of national organizations such as IEEE and Engineers Without Borders provide excellent opportunities for networking on campus and beyond.